cerndb/dist-keras/README.md

 ### Synchronous algorithms

 1. It is possible, depending on your `batch_size` and the size of your dataset, that there will be an unequal amount of batches distributed over the different worker partitions.
 Imagine having `n - 1` workers with `k` batches, and a worker with `k - 1` batches.
 In this case, the `n - 1` workers all wish to process batch `k`, however, the other worker (which has only `k - 1` batches) has already finished its process.
-This results in the endless "waiting" behaviour mentioned above.
+This results in endless "waiting" behaviour, i.e., the `n - 1` workers are waiting for the last worker to publish its gradient.
+But this worker can't send its gradient of batch `k` to the parameter server since it does not have a batch `k`.

     **Possible solutions:**